 New Hampshire today has a wide-based and flourishing economy which means that there is a constant need for healthcare provision.
-An important part of a successful healthcare industry is Certified Nursing Assistants, or CNAs, and the need for new CNAs (also known as LNAs in New Hampshire) is stronger now than ever before.
+An important part of a successful healthcare industry is Certified Nursing Assistants or CNAs, and the need for new CNAs (also known as LNAs in New Hampshire) is stronger now than ever before.

-Before employment and no matter whether one is working for compensation, volunteering, or providing direct or indirect care at a licensed institution it is important that CNAs complete a state-approved training course of a minimum of 75 hours including both clinical and classroom instruction.
+Before employment and no matter whether one is working for compensation, volunteering, or providing direct or indirect care at a licensed institution it is important that CNAs complete a state-approved course of a minimum of 75 hours including both clinical and classroom instruction.
 Following the completion of the course, each graduate must take and pass the state examination to gain their certification.
 Only after registration with the state nursing board can they begin their work in the state of New Hampshire.

-Military nurses, nursing students, and foreign nurses may directly take the exam as they can apply to be exempted from the training by providing the relevant documents to the Board of Nursing so that they can be included in the nurse aide registry.
+Military nurses, nursing students, and foreign nurses may directly take the exam as they can apply to be exempted from the program by providing the relevant documents to the Board of Nursing so that they can be included in the nurse aide registry.

 New Hampshire CNA Certification Requirements